top of page

 The Marvelous Spatuletail Passage

-written by Carole Turek
+written by Carole Turek, Hummingbird Spot

 The first time I ever heard about the Marvelous Spatuletail hummingbird was when I saw a BBC video narrated by David Attenborough featuring this bird.
 I must have watched this little clip a hundred times and I became almost obsessed with knowing everything I could about this hummingbird.
 How I rooted for the little male expending so much energy to impress the female and hoped the female would be as captivated by him as I was.